 At the Schwaben Redoubt we arrived just in time for the arrival of a Northern Irish marching band making their salute to the Ulster Tower.

 We went on to the enormous Thiepval Memorial and Cemetery, the massive Lochnagar Crater at La Boiselle and the cemeteries at Hermies Hill and Villers Bretonneux before our second night at Arras.
-At Villers-Bretonneux are the Australian National Memorial and the Sir John Monash Centre, both of which we visited.
+At Villers Bretonneux are the Australian National Memorial and the Sir John Monash Centre, both of which we visited.
 They stand near the site of one of the decisive battles of the war, when the Germans were ejected from the village that stood in their path to Amiens.
 The Australians, under Monash, were crucial in the battle.
 Monash was arguably the most imaginative and gifted general of the war.
 His tenets of meticulous planning and deception of the enemy were recognised and followed up by other allied commanders.

 Our day continued with visits to the cemeteries at Lijssenthoek and Poperinghe, the In Flanders Fields Museum in Ypres and the German cemetery at Langemarck.
 Finally, that afternoon we visited the Tyne Cot Cemetery near Passchendaele, the largest cemetery for Commonwealth forces in the world.
 It is on a sobering scale.
 As with the other Commonwealth cemeteries that we visited, it is meticulously kept by the Commonwealth War Graves Commission.

 In the evening we returned to Ypres for the Last Post Ceremony at the Menin Gate, which takes place every evening at 20:00.
 We were greatly honoured that Tony Morris (52-55) of our party, wearing his own medals and his father’s Military Cross (Poelcapelle 1917), was chosen to deliver the Exhortation and the Kohima Epitaph that night.
-Led by Christian Craver, father of the current Head Boy, nine members of our party drawn from OPs as well as current and former parents, governors and staff, laid three wreaths.
+Led by Christian Carver, father of the current Head Boy, nine members of our party drawn from OPs as well as current and former parents, governors and staff, laid three wreaths.

 On our final day we visited the La Coupole Museum, which is housed in tunnels under an escarpment that were intended to form an impregnable base of the assembly of V-2 rockets in the late stages of the Second World War.
 It can be regarded as one of Hitler’s follies, as it was constructed at great cost, in the lives of slave labourers as well as money, but was so comprehensively bombed by the Allies that it was never used.
 From there we proceeded to the Dunkirk beaches, with an opportunity to stretch our legs in the walk across the dunes.